 From 2007 through 2012, Beck partnered with writer/performer Frank Conniff to produce a live comedy and cartoon revue, Cartoon Dump, at the Steve Allen Theatre in Hollywood.

 Right now, Beck is teaching animation history at Cal Arts in Valencia, California and Woodbury University in Burbank.
-He is currently serving as President of Asifa-Hollywood; he is writing and editing two blogs: Cartoon Research and Animation Scoop; and regularly screens animation programs at The CineFamily (Silent Movie Theatre) in the Melrose/Fairfax district.
+He is currently serving as President of Asifa-Hollywood; and writes and edits two blogs: Cartoon Research and Animation Scoop.

 To Be Continued…